Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 - [Rubic Hexangle](#Link-Monsters), being the ultimate ace of the archetype, is an exception to several of its trends.
   - It is the only card that inherently moves itself (and no other cards).
   - Instead of synergyzing with other cards, it only relyzes on them being present to boost its own ATK.
-  - It requires exactly 3 materials, while the rest of the [Link monsters](#Link-Monsters) higher than Link-1 require exactly 2 materials.
+  - It requires exactly 3 materials, while the rest of the [Link Monsters](#Link-Monsters) higher than Link-1 require exactly 2 materials.
-  - It is the only Link monster with Link Arrows in the cardinal directions.
+  - It is the only Link Monster with Link Arrows in the cardinal directions.
 - Field Spells cannot be moved to other zones, which makes them immune to many of the archetype’s effects.
 - A high proportion of the card art is, in fact, shamelessly stolen from existing *Yu-Gi-Oh!* cards.
   - Those archetypes include protively [Mathmech](https://yugipedia.com/wiki/Mathmech) and [Topologic](https://yugipedia.com/wiki/Topologic), as well as [Deskbot](https://yugipedia.com/wiki/Deskbot), [Cubic](https://yugipedia.com/wiki/Cubic) (the ironicity, I know), [Tindangle](https://yugipedia.com/wiki/Tindangle), and varical [Cyberse](https://yugipedia.com/wiki/Cyberse) support.